OpenSignLabs/OpenSign/docs/docs/help/Settings/APIToken.md

 **5. Can I use the API in the free self-hosted environment?**
 No. The **free self-hosted version** does not support API token generation.
 To use OpenSign APIs in a self-hosted setup, you must upgrade to a **paid self-hosted plan**.

+**6. When are Premium Credits deducted?
+Which actions use Premium Credits?**

+Premium Credits are deducted whenever you use features that require premium access.

+The following features consume Premium Credits:

+- **API Signature** – Sending documents for signing via API
+- **Bulk Send** – Sending documents in bulk to multiple recipients
+- **Public Template Signing** – Sign documents using a public template.
+- **Kiosk Mode** – Using Kiosk Mode for in-person signing
+- **Embedded Signing** – Integrating OpenSign into your website or application for signing

+---

+**7. Do regular document sends consume Premium Credits?**

+No. Standard document sending does **not** consume Premium Credits.

+The following actions do not use Premium Credits:

+1. **Sign Yourself** document signing
+2. **Request Signature** – Sending a single document for signature
+3. **Use Template** – Sending a document using a template
+4. Sharing or copying a document link
+5. Resending a document from the **In Progress** section
+6. Fix and Resend for completed document reports

+---

+**8. How can I track my Premium Credit usage?**

+You can monitor your Premium Credit usage from:

+**Account Settings → API Token page**

+On this page, you can view:
+- Available Premium Credits
+- Your credit usage details

 If you need additional assistance setting up OpenSign APIs, feel free to contact our support team at support@opensignlabs.com.